 An acre of bliss (each)

-Little Flora Gem has just under an acre is flower production, including a large propagation shed and approximatley 1, 700 square feet under a hoop house.
+Little Flora Gem has just under an acre is flower production, including a heated propagation house and approximately 5,000 square feet under a hoop houses.
 We start all our Annuals from seed and transplant most of them into sections of pre-burned landscape fabric.
 The landscape fabric helps us to keep the weeds in check.
 We have a large selection of Annuals, Perennials, flowering fruit trees and woody shrubs, along with a huge selection of various bulb, corm and tubers, including Anenomes, Ranunculus and Dahlia’s.

 During harvest season, our flowers are cut every morning and evening, placing them directly into water, to ensure that our clients receive the freshest, longest lasting stems.
 We then sort, process and store our fresh flower in our cooler to maintain optimal freshness.

-We have just over an acre of land dedicated to vegetable production, including a 1,700 square foot, unheated hoophouse.
+We have just over an acre of land dedicated to vegetable production, including two 1,700 square foot, unheated hoophouses.
 Just like the flowers, we are staring all our plants from seed.
 We are not importing any vegetables and instead are dedicated to growing everything onsite, in a sustainable manner.

 Little Flora Gem is all about growing beautiful flowers, vegetables and herbs in a sustainable, responsible and environmentally friendly way.
 Our three little kids help me work with the flowers and vegetables on a daily basis, so I don’t want to use anything that would be potentially dangerous for them, or the flowers.
 Therefore, we strive to find natural and organic solutions.
 For example, the fertilizer for our flowers comes from the cows and horses on our farm!
 We also create our own compost using discarded material from the cut flowers and other garden leftovers like lawn clippings and leaves, let the worms and heat do the work and then reuse it to feed the next generation of flowers.